nrwl/nx/docs/node/api-angular/executors/webpack-server.md

 Serves a browser application with support for a custom webpack configuration.

 Options can be configured in `workspace.json` when defining the executor, or when invoking it.
-Read more about how to use executors and the CLI here: https://nx.dev/getting-started/nx-cli#common-commands.
+Read more about how to configure targets and executors here: https://nx.dev/core-concepts/configuration#targets.

 ## Options